Federal Intelligence Service: Tiitinen list

 In 1990, BND gave the Finnish Security Intelligence Service the so-called Tiitinen list—which supposedly contains names of Finns who were believed to have links to Stasi.
 The list was classified and locked in a safe after the Director of the Finnish Security Intelligence Service, Seppo Tiitinen, and the President of Finland, Mauno Koivisto, determined that it was based on vague hints instead of hard evidence.

+Unlicensed armament exports

+In the wake of the German reunification in 1991, Israel requested access to GDR weapon systems.
+In March 1991 a parliamentary commission decided to not give the requested weapons to Israel.
+Six month later, under the supervision of BND-director Volker Foertsch, the service, in conjunction with elements within the Federal Ministry of Defence, still without political clearance to do so, arranged several transfers of the requested GDR weapon systems (an SA-6 system, a ZSU-23/4 and other equipment) to Israel.
+The transfers were shipped using the ports and airports of Hamburg, Wilhelmshaven, Manching and Alhorn.
+In late 1991, a shipment labeled "agricultural machinery" was unexpectedly inspected by the Wasserschutzpolizei and weapons were discovered.
+A state’s attorney started an investigation and parliamentary designated BND-overseer Willy Wimmer concluded, that control over the BND has been lost.
+An exasperated Chancellor Helmut Kohl called the service "idiots".
+A few weeks later BND president Konrad Porzner and minister of defence Gerhard Stoltenberg rated the transfers as not to be problematic, since the equipment was only handed over for trials and was supposed to be returned afterwards.

 2000s

 Promoting the invasion of Iraq

 On 5 February 2003, Colin Powell made the case for a military attack on Iraq in front of the UN Security Council.
 Powell supported his case with information received from the BND, instead of Mr. Hans Blix and the IAEA.
 The BND had collected intelligence from an informant known as Rafid al-Janabi alias CURVEBALL, who claimed Iraq would be in possession of Weapons of Mass Destruction, apart from torturing and killing over 1,000 dissidents each year, for over 20 years.
 Rafid was employed before and after the 2003 incident which ultimately led to the invasion of Iraq.
 The payments of 3,000 Euros monthly were made by a cover firm called Thiele und Friedrichs (Munich).

 As a result of the premature cancellation, al-Janabi filed a lawsuit at the Munich labour court and won the case.

 Several former senior BND officials publicly stated that the agency had repeatedly warned the CIA not to take Curveball's information as fact.
 Hanning, the BND president at the time, even formulated his concerns about that in a letter to then CIA Director George Tenet.
 The CIA however ignored those warnings and presented the information as facts.